 The bus from Oslo to the trailhead at Gjendesheim takes around six hours, but it only runs from June to late September.

 Established in 1962, Rondane is Norway’s oldest national park.
 It covers a vast area of more than 950 square kilometres and boasts ten peaks above 2000 metres.

-The park covers a unique barren landscape with rocks encrusted with lichen, and you’re likely to spot plenty of wild reindeer on the hiking trail.
+The park stretches across a unique barren landscape with rocks encrusted with lichen – and look out for wild reindeer along the hiking trail.

 The hike is graded easy to medium, with the most demanding part of the trail being between Dørålseter and Bjørnhollia where the incline is quite steep.

-The route begins in the national park at Spranget, which can be reached on a direct train from Oslo to Otta, then a bus from Otta to Spranget.
+The route begins in the national park at Spranget, which can be reached by direct train from Oslo to Otta, then a bus from Otta to Spranget.

 The Østerdalen Path